-- 2.1 The Council will judge the "development", not "who" is responsible for it or how it came about, and will therefore choose from the following options in deciding how to act: - Where considered that unconditional planning permission would have been granted, because the development meets the requirements of Local and National Policy the submission of a retrospective planning application within a reasonable time scale will be requested. - Where it is felt that planning conditions could make the development acceptable, under Local and National Policy, the correct approach is to request a retrospective planning application within a reasonable time scale.
-If an application is not received within a reasonable time scale, enforcement action may be justified if the Council can demonstrate that appropriate planning conditions would be necessary to overcome harm caused by the development. - Where the development cannot be made acceptable in planning terms, the Council will not seek a planning application but will instead set a realistic time limit for cessation, or relocation of the development, and will be prepared to serve an enforcement notice if suitable progress is not made within that time scale. - 2.2 What would be a reasonable time scale for submission of an application will vary depending on the nature and complexity of the development in question.
+- 2.1 The Council will judge the development, not who is responsible for it or how it came about, and will therefore choose from the following options in deciding how to act: - Where it is felt that unconditional planning permission would have been granted, the submission of a retrospective planning application within a reasonable time scale will be required.
+However, if an application is not received, enforcement action is likely to be viewed as unreasonable and the Council would be at risk of an award of costs against it in any enforcement appeal. - Where it is felt that planning conditions could make the development acceptable, the correct approach is to require a retrospective planning application within a reasonable time scale.
+If an application is not received within a reasonable time scale, enforcement action would be justified if the Council can demonstrate that appropriate planning conditions would be necessary to overcome harm caused by the development. - Where the development cannot be made acceptable in planning terms, the Council will not seek a planning application but will instead set a realistic time limit for cessation, or relocation or closure of a business, and will be prepared to serve an enforcement notice if suitable progress is not made within that time scale. - 2.2 What would be a reasonable time scale for submission of an application will vary depending on the nature and complexity of the development in question.
 21 days should be adequate in most cases and more time will only be agreed where it is demonstrated to be necessary. - 2.3 A planning application is the most appropriate way to consider the merits of development and to allow affected neighbours and other interested parties to have their say.
-It is therefore appropriate to encourage retrospective planning applications..
+It is therefore correct to apply the same approach to development already carried out, and for the Council to encourage retrospective planning applications where appropriate.